Random and Bizarre.

 Panuchos - yum!

 - The food was great!
 I didn’t see a single burrito or nacho while I was there (apparently those are more common in Northern Mexico), but plenty of tacos, quesadillas, and some new (to me) stuff like panuchos, sopes, and huaraches.
-Which are all sort of similar but it was still a learning curve.
+Which are all sort of similar but it still presented a learning curve.
 And we ate lots of cacti (napales)…

 - There are a lot of museums in Mexico City!
 In case you were wondering.